jxnblk/blog/src/pages/blog/design-graph.md

 Beyond a single application or site, the Design Graph is the sort of thing that can exist at a larger level across an entire organization or across multiple organizations.
 In a way, the more libraries and applications that adopt this concept, the larger the graph gets, and the more tooling we can share.
+Imagine installing a component from npm, and it's already compatible with your design system.
+Or imagine reusing a core set of components with variants across multiple clients with drastically different visual designs.
+Imagine all these components can be visually tweaked from your design tool using a plugin and the changes are reflected back in your text editor.
 If you're interested in helping build and shape this vision, join us on [GitHub](https://github.com/system-ui/theme-ui) or let me know what you think on [Twitter](https://twitter.com/jxnblk).

-*Thanks to John Otander for related explorations in [DesignQL][], Jina Anne for all the work on design tokens, and Diana Mounter for additional inspiration.*
+*Thanks to John Otander for related explorations in [DesignQL][], Jina Anne for all the work on design tokens, and Diana Mounter for infinite inspiration.*

 [theme ui]: https://theme-ui.com
 [specification]: https://theme-ui.com/theme-spec